epsilon537/boxlambda/docs/build_sys_sw_build_struct.md

 add_flash_sw_target(hello_world)
 ```

-Note that depending on whether we're building for simulation or FPGA, two variants of the linker script are used. `link_imem_boot.ld` creates an image that boots directly from IMEM. `link_ddr_to_imem_boot.ld` creates a image to be loaded into EMEM by the bootloader.
+Note that depending on whether we're building for simulation or FPGA, two variants of the linker script are used. `link_imem_boot.ld` creates an image that boots directly from IMEM. `link_ddr_to_imem_boot.ld` creates an image to be loaded into EMEM by the bootloader.
 From there, the image will unpack itself into IMEM.

 Other linker script variants:
 - [link_ddr_to_ddr_boot.ld](https://github.com/epsilon537/boxlambda/blob/master/sw/components/bootstrap/link_ddr_to_ddr_boot.ld): Creates a image to be loaded into EMEM by the bootloader.
 From there, the image will unpack itself further into EMEM.